markjgardner/keda-azure-function/readme.md

 ## Run the Function

 Use storage explorer (or a browser, console, whatever) to add some messages to the queue.
 You can watch KEDA spin containers up and down as the load increases and decreases.
-Dropping all the way to zero once the queue is empty.
+Dropping all the way to zero once the queue is empty and the cooldown window (60 seconds) has elapsed.

 ```sh
 kubectl get pods -w